Saving & Spending Home & Auto

 With the clock falling back, it's another reminder to check your smoke alarms and carbon monoxide detectors.

-November is also a good time to make sure your oven is in working order ahead of the holiday season, and ensure that your furnace is ready for the coldest winter nights.
+November is also a good time to ensure that your oven is in working order ahead of the holiday season and that your furnace is ready for the coldest winter nights.

 December